 So what is beef jerky?

-According to the internet(!), cowboys in the wild, wild west would slice off strips of meat from any animal that was too big to eat all in one go.
+However, it would appear that beef jerky really took in America.
+Apparently cowboys in the wild, wild west would slice off strips of meat from any animal that was too big to eat all in one go.

-This preserved the meat and meant that these ‘leftovers’ could be kept in said cowboys’ saddle bags when they were out riding a long trail.
+They then hung it up to dry in the hot sun which preserved the meat and meant that these ‘leftovers’ could be kept in their saddle bags for taking out on the trail.

 I love the idea of this!